A yummy roast turkey breast recipe...and how to use it

 Turkey Breast Cooking and Reheating Tips:

-- Try cooking it on a Rotisserie.
-It cuts down the cooking time by as much as 40%.
+- Cook it on a rotisserie, which cuts down the cooking time by as much as 40 percent.

-- Be careful when reheating it; don't overdo it, as it can get dry in the blink of an eye.
-Rewarm sliced leftover turkey by placing it in a pan with water or stock.
+- Be careful when reheating it — don't overdo it.
+Turkey dries out in the blink of an eye.
+Rewarm sliced leftover turkey by placing it in a pan with a thin layer water or stock.
 Cover with a tight lid.
-Bring the stock to a simmer, and then cut the heat.
+Bring the liquid to a simmer, and then cut the heat.
 This will result in warm, moist turkey.

-- Make a big batch of gravy when you roast, so that you have leftovers for sandwiches and easy meals.
-See this gravy recipe.
+- Make a big batch of gravy when you roast so that you have leftovers for sandwiches and easy meals.